joeybright/json-decode-map-gen/README.md

 If you don't need to generate code the the two above use-cases, I highly recommend _not_ using this package.
 You'll likely be able to solve your problem with using decoders from the `elm/json` package by running `elm-codegen install elm/json`.

-**Note**: These particular use-cases can also be solved by installing `NoRedInk/elm-json-decode-pipeline` with elm-codgen and using it to generate decoders.
-The benefit of this package is clearer generated code (a call to a single `map{x}` function rather than a large pipeline) and no additional dependencies for your generated code other than `elm/json`.
+The particular problems this package solves can also be solved by installing `NoRedInk/elm-json-decode-pipeline` with elm-codegen and using it to generate decoders.
+The benefit of this package over that solution is a slightly different result in the generated code (a call to a single `map{x}` function rather than a large pipeline) and no additional dependencies for your generated code other than `elm/json`.
+Use what you feel is best for your project!

 ## Quick Start